Coordinates of Disappearance

 Jack came in with a clear image in mind: a leopard fish.

-The request was to merge this animal with the trident of Neptune.
+The request was to merge this fish with the trident of Neptune.

-At first, I tried the obvious solution: placing the trident at the center, asserting itself through the fish.
-But every sketch failed in the same way — the trident always took over.
-It became a symbol on top of the animal, instead of part of it.
-And the fish lost its voice.
+At first, I went for the obvious solution.
+The trident placed clearly, centrally — asserting itself through the body of the animal.
+But every sketch failed in the same way.
+The trident always took control.
+It became a symbol placed on top of the fish, instead of something emerging from within it.
+The image turned hierarchical.
+The animal lost its voice.

 Instead of forcing the trident into the composition, I let it dissolve into the fish’s own logic.
-The points of the trident were absorbed into the animal’s intricate skin, hidden inside its patterns.
-What remains is almost a secret — visible only if you look closely, emerging on the upper left like a camouflaged weapon.
-Elegant, rounded, but sharp.
-A trident that recalls the rhythm and balance of the flag of Barbados — precise, restrained, and still dangerous.
+The three points were absorbed into the skin, hidden inside the patterning, broken down and redistributed across the surface.
+What remains is almost secret.
+You only notice it if you’re paying attention.
+It appears on the upper left, emerging slowly — a weapon disguised as ornament.

 The numbers came later: